-Both watches are designed for year-round use, easily syncing to training apps like TrainingPeaks and TrainerRoad through the Garmin Connect app.
+Both computers are designed for year-round use, easily syncing to training apps like TrainingPeaks and TrainerRoad through the Garmin Connect app.
 Both offer real-time data insights including VO2 max and can utilize the ClimbPro feature to see the remaining ascent and grade of a climb.
-Once it’s time to head indoors for a hard Zwift or TrainerRoad session, you can pair either computer easily with a Tacx trainers.
-Out on the road the extensive built-in safety and tracking features include incident detection, assistance and LiveTrack for real-time location info.
-Both computers are also compatible with the Varia line of cycling awareness devices, and the new Time Trial/ Tri Bar Mount makes it easy for triathletes to attach their Edge computer.
+Once it’s time to head indoors for a hard Zwift or TrainerRoad session, you can pair either computer easily with a Tacx trainer.
+Out on the road, the extensive built-in safety and tracking features include incident detection, assistance and LiveTrack for real-time location info.
+Both computers are also compatible with the Varia line of cycling awareness devices, and the new Time Trial/ Tri Bar Mount makes it easy for triathletes to attach their Edge computer, too.

 Edge 1030 Plus

 The “Plus” adds even more functionality to the already-impressive Edge 1030.
 The preloaded Garmin Cycle Maps feature wider coverage than before including turn-by-turn navigation and alerts for sharp turns up ahead.
 Riders can create new rides and courses on the device, or create courses on other programs like Strava and sync them to the device.
 The preloaded Trailforks app offers trail details from more than 80 countries right on the device, too, and displays upcoming forks in a trail and displays where riders are on a trail network.